 Mark Wiens (Migrationology) – 7.7M followers

-With almost 8 million followers, Mark Wiens is one of the best travel YouTubers out there.
+With almost 8 million followers, Mark Wiens is one of the best travel vloggers and YouTubers out there.
 Formerly known as Migrationology, Mark combines his passion for travel and food to create an incredibly addictive personal travel vlog.
 He’s based in Thailand, but roams far and wide to bring his viewers the best travel content possible.